 Mütter was screened at University of Boulder, Colorado.
 The Film was presented by Phil Solomon to his students in March 2016.

 Mütter had a screening alongside Phil Solomon’s work and Scott Barley’s work at MAR Contemporary Art Museum in Mar Del Plata, Argentina for February 2016.
 It’s also an official selection for The Toronto International Short Film Festival for March 16th, 2016.

 Mütter was selected at New Works Pleasure Dome and was screened at The Gladstone Hotel on November 3rd 2016.

-An avant-garde piece inspired on one of Shakespeare most dramatic characters, Volumnia.
+An post-avant-garde piece inspired on one of Shakespeare most dramatic characters, Volumnia.
 Starring British Performance Artist Viv Moore.
 It will be screened as part of the 400th anniversary of W. Shakespeare, Radical Shakespeare.
 This is an Art Secession Cabal in New Haven, CT.